HydroXai/pii-masker-v1/README.md

     <a href="#-Contributing"><b>Contributing</b></a>
 </p>

+PII Masker is an advanced open-source tool designed to protect your sensitive data by leveraging cutting-edge AI models.
+Built on top of DeBERTa-v3, this tool ensures high-precision detection and masking of Personally Identifiable Information (PII), making it a perfect fit for any data-sensitive workflows.
+Whether you're handling customer data, performing data analysis, or ensuring compliance with privacy regulations, PII Masker provides a robust, scalable solution to keep your information secure.

 ## ✨ Key Features

 * 🔒 **Comprehensive Protection**: Identifies and masks multiple PII types including names, addresses, phone numbers, and more